drvic10k/bootstrap-sortable/README.md

 Available for download with NuGet, search for `bootstrap-sortable`.
 Working [demo](http://drvic10k.github.io/bootstrap-sortable/).

+For compatibility issues with older browsers and possible workarounds, please look into the issues list with the label `compatibility`.

 ####Dependencies:
 You should add the provided "moment.js" library, or get yourself a copy from http://momentjs.com.